Nagisa Misumi: English dub

-In the English dub of Futari wa Pretty Cure, Nagisa's name is changed to Natalie Blackstone, and she is voiced by Rocio Barahona.
+In the English dub of Pretty Cure, Nagisa's name is changed to Natalie Blackstone, and she is voiced by Rocio Barahona.
 Her catchphrase is changed to "Give me a break!".

 Other appearances

 Cure Black made cameos in HappinessCharge PreCure! and Soaring Sky!
-Pretty Cure to celebrate the franchise's 10th and 20th anniversary.
+PreCure to celebrate the franchise's 10th and 20th anniversary.

-In Hug!
+In HUG!
 Pretty Cure, Nagisa, alongside Honoka, is summoned by Hugtan.
 Later on, she battles Doctor Traum along with all the other Cures in the franchise up to that point.